 NOTE 7: The cause value #22 "security procedure failure of 5G ProSe UE-to-UE relay" is also used when the CP-PRUK or the UP-PRUK is not found in the network.

-If the 5G ProSe direct link establishment procedure is for 5G ProSe direct communication between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE, and is using the security procedure with network assistance, and the target UE acting as the 5G ProSe UE-to-UE relay UE is not in NG-RAN coverage; the 5G ProSe UE-to-UE relay UE shall send a PROSE DIRECT LINK ESTABLISHMENT REJECT message containing PC5 signalling protocol cause value #zz "triggering security procedure not possible" to the source 5G ProSe end UE.
+If the 5G ProSe direct link establishment procedure is for 5G ProSe direct communication between the source 5G ProSe end UE and the 5G ProSe UE-to-UE relay UE, and is using the security procedure with network assistance, and the target UE acting as the 5G ProSe UE-to-UE relay UE is not in NG-RAN coverage; the 5G ProSe UE-to-UE relay UE shall send a PROSE DIRECT LINK ESTABLISHMENT REJECT message containing PC5 signalling protocol cause value #25 "triggering security procedure not possible" to the source 5G ProSe end UE.